 Today, these two images from Saint-Gaudens reside in Glencairn’s Medieval Gallery.
 Though originally carved on two sides of the same block of stone, sometime around the mid-twelfth century the reliefs were separated.
 Now they are displayed side-by-side to approximate their original arrangement.

 The reliefs evoke the temptations launched at Jesus during his forty days in the wilderness (Luke 4:1-15).
-The devil holds a stone in his left hand, while his serpent-like tail appears to drape over his arm.
+The devil holds a stone in his left hand, while his serpent-like tail appears to drape over his arm (Figure 3).
 In this manner, he urges the fasting Jesus to turn a stone into bread—the first of the temptations.
-Opposite, Jesus merely raises his right hand, a gesture typically intended to represent speech in medieval art, to indicate his reply: “It is written that man shall not live by bread alone, but by every word of God” (Luke 4:4).
+Opposite, Jesus merely raises his right hand (Figure 2), a gesture typically intended to represent speech in medieval art, to indicate his reply: “It is written that man shall not live by bread alone, but by every word of God” (Luke 4:4).

 Though chunks of stone are missing at the edges of each slab, and the figure of the devil is particularly eroded, the two carvings achieve striking psychological depth.
 Christ’s body is delineated in relatively shallow relief, with the folds of the garment summarily carved in thick rolls, but his expressive face emerges from much deeper carving.
 The clear, articulated eyes, their pupils punctuated with steep drilling, add gravity to the face, suggesting the tension between Jesus and the devil.
 At the same time, the prominent cheekbones and set, downturned mouth indicate Jesus’ quiet resolve.
 In contrast, the devil’s wild-eyed, hypnotic expression, carved into a flattened face, is enhanced by his wide mouth and large, drilled teeth.
 Christ remains contained within his decorative niche, his body language firmly anchoring him to the space, while the form of the devil seems to push outward through his gestures and upturned head, a contrast that sets the one against the other, while emphasizing Jesus’ triumph over evil.